amoghe/rb_tuntap/README.md

 These interfaces provide packet reception and transmission capabilities for userspace programs.
 They work with IP and Ethernet frames respectively.
 [This][1] is a good primer on what these interfaces are and what they are capable of.

+## Platforms

+Currently this is only developed (and tested) on Linux (Ubuntu 12.04 and 14.04).
+It should work on other (modern) Linux kernels/distributions as well (kernels that ship with most popular distributions support this).

 ## Installation

-Currently this is only developed (and tested) on Linux (Ubuntu 12.04 and 14.04).
-It should work on other (modern) Linux distributions as well.

 Add this line to your application's Gemfile: